 Submit all daily attendance transactions at the end of each month through an electronic attendance system

-Non-Relative FFN Provider Requirements
+Non-Relative and Cousin FFN Provider Requirements

 - Health and Safety Training